JackEdwardLyons/adventure-in-my-veins-blog/content/posts/another-image-test.md

 **Quest Henkart**

-## **1. Can you tell us a little bit about yourself, namely how and why you got into climbing, travelling and adventuring around the world?**
+## Q: Can you tell us a little bit about yourself, namely how and why you got into climbing, travelling and adventuring around the world?

 Well, I sort of found climbing by accident.
 I had just graduated from University and was lining up the first step in my career.
 As the months wore on, I saw that my perception of happiness was directly correlated to the possessions that I had and the money I was making.
 I had a bit of an epiphany and decided that this was not the direction I wanted to take in life, so **I sold everything I owned and used that money to book a one way ticket to Thailand.**